markcmurphy/devdocs-portal/Carts.md

 ## Carts

-Allows for a cart to be created using BigCommerce cart logic.
+Server-to_server Carts API allows for a cart to be created using BigCommerce cart logic.
 The existing BigCommerce front-end cart can be bypassed.

 A cart contains a collection of items, prices, discounts, etc. It does not contain customer-related data.